Lifelong Knowledge Editing requires Better Regularization: Norm Growth during Sequential Knowledge Editing

+Previous studies show that sequential knowledge editing increases the norm of the edited matrix \cite{akshat-catastrophic, disabling-butterfly, prune}.
+Figure \ref{fig:norm-growth-subset} illustrates this issue, highlighting the extreme norm growth in edited layers of Llama3-8B using MEMIT.
+Here, the norms of the edited layers increase by more than 10 times, while the unedited layer remains unchanged (Figure \ref{fig:norm-growth-MEMIT-layer-wise}).
+Furthermore, norm growth persists continuously during editing, as shown in Figure \ref{fig:norm-growth-subset}, for not even one edit does the norm remain constant or decrease.

-But is this growing norm harmful to the model?
-We answer this question by analyzing the residual stream and reveal a very important property about the inner workings of knowledge editing methods.
+While the anomalous norm-growth was observed in prior work, they do not explain how it affects the general ability of the model.
+We answer this question by analyzing the residual stream of the model during large-scale knowledge editing.